rhythms06/flatiron-school/README.md

 # Phase 1

 ## [DOM Events (TaskLister)](phase-1/dom-events)
-_A simple app that uses event listeners to add and remove tasks from a list._
+_A simple app that uses event listeners to add and remove tasks from a to-do list._